Burp Suite, Website Hacking

 Burp Extensions

-Extensions are small programs scripted in order to enhance the functionalities over in an application.
+Developers script extensions as small programs to enhance the functionalities of an application.
 Thereby, burpsuite offers a feature to customize its behaviour and to extend the capabilities it carries up, whether it is modifying the HTTP requests and responses, customizing the UI or adding the custom Scanner checks, all it wraps up in the form of Burp’s Extensions.

 BApp Store